Crash Course: GoPro Omni Tips & Tricks

 The Omni has a standard 1/4″-20 receiver, designed to be used with virtually all video production equipment.
 Since the camera is capable of seeing directly above and below itself, we suggest using something without a protrusion near the camera (for example, tripod legs or a tripod head).

-We have found that a light stand or “chickenfoot” monopod work well.
+We have found that a light stand, or “chickenfoot” monopod work well.
 For a more invisible look, fishing line can be run through the Omni frame and fastened to the ceiling.
 Just be sure to mount it safely, as the rig weighs about 2 1/2 pounds.
 Since the camera is 360×360, mounting it “underslung” is simple and requires no adjustments.
+Regardless of how the camera is mounted, the editor will need to properly set the horizon level in post production.

 Does it matter where I point it, or where camera #1 is?